cuba-platform/frontend/CONTRIBUTING.md

 A **generator** is a combination of an EJS template and code that is responsible for asking questions and turning the answers, options and project model into generated code.
 For each **client** (e.g. React client, React Native client, etc.) there is always a generator that creates a starter app and zero or more generators that adds the components.

-> TIP: use `gen-cuba-front -h` to see the available clients, generators and options.
+> TIP: use `gen-jmix-front -h` to see the available clients, generators and options.

 #### How to Write a Generator